Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 What is EHE?

-The Ending the HIV Epidemic (EHE) in the United States initiative was announced in 2019 with the aim to end the HIV epidemic by 2030.
-The initiative’s goal is to reduce the number of people who acquire HIV each year by 90% by the year 2030.
+The Ending the HIV Epidemic (EHE) in the US initiative was announced in 2019 with the aim to end the HIV epidemic by 2030.
+The goal of this initiative is to reduce the number of people who acquire HIV each year by 90% by the year 2030.
+You can learn more about Dallas County’s mission and timeline.

 Why get treatment?